amcgail/academic-website/content/publication/litReviewBeliefSystems.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["natural language processing", "organizational emails"]
+tags = ["belief systems", "literature review"]

 # Links (optional).
-url_pdf = "/pdf/readableSocialRepresentations.pdf"
+url_pdf = "/pdf/litReview.secondDraft.pdf"
 url_preprint = ""
 url_code = ""
 url_dataset = ""